OZEV eligible Solar compatible

 If you want easy scheduling and a simple setup, the Solo 3 is a solid choice.
 If you are focused on solar, you might want a charger that is built for PV integration.

 If you have already got panels or plan to get them, that distinction matters.
-For plain home charging, the Solo 3 is hard to beat for ease.
+For plain home charging, the Solo 3 is an easy unit to live with.

 Design And App Experience Compared